David Shenk

-David Shenk is an American writer, lecturer, and filmmaker.
-He is author of six books, including The Genius in All of Us (2010), Data Smog (1997), The Forgetting (2001), and The Immortal Game (2006), and has contributed to National Geographic, Slate, The New York Times, Gourmet, Harper's, Wired, The New Yorker, The New Republic, The Nation, The American Scholar, NPR and PBS.
-In mid-2009, he joined TheAtlantic.com as a correspondent.
+David Shenk is an American writer, lecturer, and songwriter.

+He has contributed to National Geographic, Slate, The New York Times, Gourmet, Harper's, Wired, The New Yorker, The New Republic, The Nation, The American Scholar, NPR and PBS.
+In mid-2009, he joined The Atlantic as a correspondent.
 He is a 1988 graduate of Brown University.

+Shenk was also a panelist on the VH1 music review television series Four on the Floor.

 Books

 Shenk has published the following books: